Source: The Met's Death Becomes Her Gallery |

 The exhibit was beautifully located at the bottom of two sweeping stairwells (don't worry, there was an elevator nearby) that lead into a shrouded showroom with a faint sound of somber classical music lingering throughout.
 This was the second to last day of the exhibit and the entrance way, along with the exhibit's path, was packed with many attendees trying to experience the exhibition for the last time.
 In short, it was packed!
 But even so, it wasn't bustling with noise as one would expect from a room packed with people.
 Even from the stairwell, you could hear the unnatural sound of hushed mummers and, at times, silence.
 Nothing grew louder than the light, waning melody of the mournful music, a testament, I believe, to how great of an impact the exhibit was.
 There were no spoken words, just emotion.

-I'm going to show then the last photo along with a picture of Mana!
+Don't be fooled, there was't just black and gray pieces.
+Also, the next time some says arm warmers don't belong in Lolita fashion, I'm going to show then the last photo along with a picture of Mana! |

-you know why this certain quote is meaningful to me.
+For those of you who know me personally, you know why this certain quote is meaningful to me.
+HINT: It's a particular word |

 There was a constant battle to take pictures without someone stepping in front of you or even bumping INTO you (without saying excuse me).
 This shot of the quote was the best I could do without having someone's blurry figure rushing through it ("You SEE me trying to take a picture!!!").
 And let us not forget the majestic "Step into someone else's shot to take a picture of the same thing" stance.
 To drive the point home, make sure that you're as tall, if not taller than the person you're being rude to.